Operation-Adversarial Scenario Generation: Numerical Experiments

-We evaluate the performance of errors in nine cases and summarize the results in Table~\ref{tab:evaluation}.
-In Case 1, we do not consider any errors in DA scheduling, so no reserve will be provided in RT operation.
+Table~\ref{tab:evaluation} summarizes the performance for each of the seven cases.
+In Case 1, we do assume no forecast error between the DA and RT stages, so no reserve will be deployed in RT operation.
 In Cases 2-4, we consider errors generated by the OA-cGAN with different values of $k$.
-In Cases 5-9, we consider robust errors generated as \cref{robust_error} with different $r$.
-It can be seen from Table~\ref{tab:evaluation} that from Case 1 to Case 9, the total operating cost $C_{total}$ and the upward security level ($I^+$) monotonically increases, while the downward security level ($I^-$) monotonically decreases.
-Meanwhile, the overall security level ($I^+ + I^-$) basically remains the same in Cases 2-9.
-Thus, we can conclude that the error generated by the OA-cGAN leads to a more economical dispatch and reserve schedule, while maintaining the same high level of reliability.
+In Cases 5-7, we consider robust errors generated as \cref{robust_error} with different values of $r$.
+It can be seen from Table~\ref{tab:evaluation} that from Case 1 to Case 7, the DA operating cost $C^{DA}$ monotonically increases, while the RT operating cost $C^{RT}$ monotonically decreases.
+This observation correlates to the errors used in DA scheduling as larger errors lead to more reserve procurement at the DA stage and less emergency RT balancing power in the RT stage.
+As a result, Case 4 achieves the lowest overall cost $C^{total} = C^{DA}+ C^{RT}$.